-At the same time, pessimists sometimes make better leaders, particularly where there is a need to ignite social change, and their skepticism may make them more resistant to propaganda and false advertising.
+Pessimists sometimes make better leaders, particularly where there is a need to ignite social change.
+Their skepticism may make them more resistant to propaganda and false advertising.
 The degree of pessimism felt by an individual or group can often be linked to political and economic conditions in their personal lives and their society.
 In addition, defensive pessimism has proven to be a useful cognitive strategy for some people; they set their expectations low and then outperform them by preparing thoroughly for a wide range of negative outcomes in advance.